imdeepmind/imdeepmind.github.io/docs/programming-languages/python/context-manager.md

 ## What is a Context Manager?

-A **Context Manager** in Python is a programming construct that allows you to allocate and release resources precisely when you need them.
+A **Context Manager** in Python is a programming construct that allows We to allocate and release resources precisely when We need them.
 It is often used for managing resources such as file handling, network connections, or database sessions.
-Context managers allow you to define a block of code that will execute at the start and end of the block, ensuring that necessary setup and cleanup operations are performed automatically.
+Context managers allow We to define a block of code that will execute at the start and end of the block, ensuring that necessary setup and cleanup operations are performed automatically.

 The most common way to use a context manager in Python is with the `with` statement, which simplifies exception handling and ensures that resources are properly cleaned up, even if an error occurs during execution.